CiananNicolai/cv-template/README.md

 ## Portfolio Website

 Design & develop a webpage showcasing your talents and achievements.
-This website must be developed using Twitter Bootstrap as a base.
+This website must be developed using Bootstrap as a base.
 Think of the page as your online CV, which you will show potential employers in the future.
 The following requirements should give you a broad outline of what to include on your website.
 This is by no means a comprehensive list as you are expected to add your own style, creativity, and implementation of guidelines, that you have learned during our User Experience lectures.
 - All details must be true
 - A hero component at the top of the page should include a photo and details such as your name & discipline etc.